-Dear Frontier Regional and Union 38 Friends and Families,
+Dear Frontier Regional and Union 38 Families and Community Members,

 As we all know, creating school budgets has become increasingly challenging due to decreasing federal and state funding and declining enrollment in four of our five schools.
 In addition, we experienced a 10.4% increase in health insurance costs this year.